Hypertufa pots vs Cement pots

 So try hypertufa when you want a custom-made garden planter to fit a certain spot in your garden, or when you need a personalized trough perhaps with someones initials, and some back porch hypertufa pots labeled: “Parsley, Sage, Rosemary, and Thyme.”

 What do you think about the advantages of hypertufa?
-Please let me know in the comments or visit our Facebook page and show me your creations too!
+Please let me know in the comments or join our Facebook group and show me your creations too!